 Remember to act early

 In the course of my work, I realize that many people do want to take advantage of these various tax relief schemes.
-However, many tend to procrastinate this because tax relief contributions seem to be an “year end” thing.
+However, many tend to procrastinate this because tax relief contributions seem to be a “year-end” thing.

 In reality, during the festive season like now, everybody is busy celebrating and travelling.
 As a result, you either find no time or forget to make the contribution.
-If you make last minute contribution on the last couple of days of the year, it may be counted as next year’s tax relief due to delay in transactions (I speak from personal experience ^_^).
+If you make a last-minute contribution on the last couple of days of the year, it may be counted as next year’s tax relief due to delay in transactions (I speak from personal experience ^_^).

 Have you made your tax relief contributions?
 What are other tax relief tips you use for yourself?
 Do share with us by leaving the comment below.

 And if you find this article useful, simply share it with your family and friends by clicking the button below.

 Like this article?
 Subscribe for More